-The primary sources of liquidity and capital resources have been existing cash, cash flow from operations and proceeds from the issuance of debt securities.
+The primary sources of liquidity and capital resources have been existing cash, cash flow from operations, borrowings under our revolving credit facility and proceeds from the issuance of debt securities.

 We expect that our primary capital requirements going forward will relate to the operation and maintenance of our properties and servicing our outstanding indebtedness.
-During the remainder of 2016, we plan to spend \$39.4 million, net of reimbursements from West Virginia, on qualified capital expenditures, \$27.4 million to pay interest on our outstanding indebtedness and \$3.2 million for principal payments on our term loan.
-We expect that cash generated from operations will be sufficient to fund our operations and capital requirements and service our outstanding indebtedness for the foreseeable future; however, we cannot provide assurance that operating cash flows will be sufficient to do so.
+During the remainder of 2016, we plan to spend \$29.7 million, net of reimbursements from West Virginia, on qualified capital expenditures, \$22.7 million to pay interest on our outstanding indebtedness and \$2.1 million for principal payments on our term loan.
+We expect that cash generated from operations will be sufficient to fund our operations and capital requirements, and service our outstanding indebtedness for the foreseeable future.